Live streaming has changed the way retailers and marketers speak to online audiences.

 Not only could you have a hard slog attracting viewers, but the viewers you do attract?

-Although live streaming is growing in popularity, it certainly shouldn't be considered the most time-effective format for brands who want to maximise their marketing efforts.
+Although live streaming is growing in popularity, it certainly shouldn't be considered the most time-effective format for brands who want to maximize their marketing efforts.

 This is because the best live streamers make a consistent and continued effort to keep producing content over a long period.